Benalayanaim/-Python-challenging-programming-exercises/README.md

 # Question 15
 Write a program that computes the value of a+aa+aaa+aaaa with a given digit as the value of a.

+# Question 16
+Use a list comprehension to square each odd number in a list.
+The list is input by a sequence of comma-separated numbers.

+# Question 17
+Write a program that computes the net amount of a bank account based a transaction log from console input.